📋 Understanding Property Tax Relief for Homeowners

 For a visual overview, check this map showing states with active property tax relief efforts in 2025.

 Note: This is not exhaustive—eligibility and benefits can change.
-Many states like King County in Washington offer combined exemptions and deferrals.
+Many states offer combined exemptions and deferrals.

 💰 Potential Benefits and Next Steps